-These days everywhere you look, there are more and more credit cards offering 0% interest for 12 or 18 months on a balance transfer.
-These offers are everywhere on the Internet, in email, TV and in print.
+These days everywhere you look, there are more and more credit card companies offering 0% interest for 12, 18 or 21 months on a balance transfer.
+These offers are everywhere on the Internet, in email, TV, and in print.
 In addition, there are numerous personal finance articles that discuss this topic.
 Some articles even recommend leveraging these offers as a method of debt consolidation or as a means of eliminating debt.

 Sound too good to be true?
 Let’s look at this from a different standpoint.
 From the perspective of the companies providing these 0% offers.

-- They are in the business of making money by providing other people credit.
-They make their money by charging interest and service fees on the balance. (translation; if they can get you to transfer your debt balance they can eventually charge you interest)
+- Are in the business of making money by providing other people credit.
+They make their money by charging interest and service fees on the balance.
+(Translation; if they can get you to transfer your debt balance they can eventually charge you interest.)

-- They understand their customers – individuals who purchase with credit are often likely to use their card for new purchases, rather than just using the card for a one time balance transfer. (translation; you have another credit card so you will use it )
+- Understand their customers – individuals who purchase with credit are often likely to use their card for new purchases, rather than just using the card for a one-time balance transfer.
+(Translation; you have another credit card so you will use it.)

-- They understand that most individuals that transfer balances are comfortable with carrying debt and making monthly payments, and in most cases will only make the minimum payment. (translation; once you use their credit card you will be ok with making minimum payments and paying interest )
+- Know that most individuals that transfer balances are comfortable with carrying debt and making monthly payments, and in most cases will only make the minimum payment.
+(Translation; once you use their credit card you will be ok with making minimum payments and paying interest. )

-- They understand that the probability of those transferred balances being paid off within the introductory period is very low.
-Their “banking” (pardon the pun) on the fact that you won’t pay your balance off and then they can charge you interest and/or service fees. (translation; we are going to make money off of you.)
+- Understand that the probability of those 0% balance transfers being paid off within the introductory period is very low.
+Their “banking” (pardon the pun) on the fact that you won’t pay your balance off and then they can charge you interest and/or service fees.
+(Translation; we are going to make money off of you.)

-- They understand that the process of paying off debt is much more than simple mathematics. (translation; even though the 0% offer will save you money in the short-term, we know you won’t take advantage of it – so we will end up charging you interest anyways. )
+- Recognize that the process of paying off debt is much more than simple mathematics.
+(Translation; even though the 0% balance transfer offer will save you money in the short-term, we know you won’t take advantage of it – so we will end up charging you interest anyways. )

 More Then Pluses and Minuses

 If you want to get out of debt for good, you have to be able to change your behavior and your viewpoint surrounding debt.
 0% balance transfer offers are nothing more than a distraction to keeping you in debt.
-Establishing a plan (Filling The Pig), leveraging the Snowball Method for paying off debt, and staying focused; these are the actions required for changing behaviors and getting out of debt forever.
+Establishing a plan (Filling The Pig – In 4 Steps), leveraging the Snowball Method for paying off debt, and staying focused; are the actions required for changing behaviors and getting out of debt forever.